 Some Americans look for even cheaper wine, with 23% saying they don’t aim to spend more than $10.
 The same wine stats show that only 23% said they generally look for wines over $20.

-4. The main reason for these spending habits is that 57% of Americans are not very sure they would be able to tell the difference between cheap and expensive wine.
+4. 57% of Americans are not sure they would tell the difference between cheap and expensive wine types.

 5. Wine Facts For Dummies: Anyone can learn the formula for wine tasting.

 Wine is first evaluated by sight, then by smell.
-Sommeliers also make sure the conditions for tasting wine are suitable, which is why most wine tasting events aren’t loud and full of people.
+Sommeliers also make sure the conditions for tasting wine are suitable, so most wine tasting events aren’t loud and full of people.
 This makes it easier to concentrate and notices the nuances in what you’re tasting.

 6. Just because no expiration date exists doesn’t mean your wine can’t become corked.